lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 Four glyphs, that are lightly lit are also present in the room North,
 South,
-East (this one is damaged, and does not give of light) West
+East (this one is damaged, and does not give of light), West
 In the north corner, three bodies lie on the floor.
 Humanlike, but with dragonlike parts sown unto them.
+There is a slight smell of decay in the air.